To continue a post from yesterday . . .

 One may ask oneself when making a moral distinction is appropriate and when it is not.
 If you purchase something in the course of a normal business transaction you will not use the distinction as to whether the purchase is good or bad or whether the seller is good or bad.
 What you will want to know is how much something costs or perhaps what is the matter with the goods.
 (Introduction to Systems Theory, 104.)

 Another example: Diagnosis is a communication medium of the healthcare system.
-If I am diagnosed with cancer, I won’t ask if cancer is good or bad; I want to know what kind cancer I have, if it’s benign or malignant, what the prognosis is, etc.
+If I am diagnosed with cancer, I won’t ask if cancer is good or bad; I want to know what kind cancer I have, if it’s benign or malignant, what the prognosis is, etc. I also want to know if the diagnosis is valid or accurate—if I really have cancer.

 The facilitation of crossing from one value to an opposing value and back (without the base value changing in the meantime) makes the code itself an invariant structure.
-At the same time, gluing together positive values or negative values of different codes become more difficult (i.e., more contingent).
-Whether someone is beautiful also tells the truth, whether someone who is rich is also powerful, also good, also healthy is a question that depends on further conditions that are not systematically guaranteed and that observers have to treat as an accident, which they cannot assume to be stable.
+At the same time, gluing together positive values or negative values of different codes becomes more difficult (i.e., more contingent).
+Whether someone who is beautiful also tells the truth, whether someone who is rich is also powerful, also good, also healthy is a question that depends on further conditions that are not systematically guaranteed and that observers have to treat as an accident, which they cannot assume to be stable.
 To this extent, the evolution of media codes towards schematized crossing . . . also explodes the premise important for all hierarchically stratified societies, namely, the assumption that all positive values come together at the apex (in the nobility, the ruler, God.)

 (Luhmann.
 Theory of Society, vol. 1, pp. 216)